jedsundwall/model_ecaas_agrifieldnet_bronze/docs/index.md

 Since a field can span multiple tiles, two outputs are prepared.

-- A normal CSV file where the crop type probability prediction is averages across tiles for each field.
+- A normal CSV file where the crop type probability prediction is averaged across tiles for each field.
 - A CSV file ending in `-w.csv` where the probabilities are weighted according to the size of each field in each tile (this is the output used in the competition).